ramintoosi/llama-rust/README.md

 ---

-This project is a work in progress.
-It aims to provide a simple implementation of a language model interface using Rust and the `llama.cpp` library.
+This project aims to provide a simple implementation of a language model interface using Rust and the `llama.cpp` library.

 ## Features